FedotovDev8801/OpenGameFramework/README.md

 ## Installing

-You can install this library with `pip` here:
+You can install this library using `pip`:

 ```python
 pip install https://github.com/FedotovDev8801/GameSimulation